christopher-b/cbennell.com-ghost/README.md

 # Wraith: A Ghost theme using Vite & TailswindCSS

 This theme is intended as a starting point for Ghost themes powered by Vite and TailwindCSS, and any other modern JS goodness you want to bring.
-The visual design is bare bones, it is intended to be fully-featured out of the box.
+The visual design is intentionally bare bones, but it is intended to be fully-featured out of the box.
 It also solves some problems around compatibility between Vite and Ghost.

 It also includes Prism as a Vite module, so you can easily customize your code highlights.